shravan188/how-i-learnt-x-in-y-days/data_engineer_bootcamp_dataexpertio.md

 * Offset commit :  Kafka allows consumers to use Kafka to track their position (offset) in each partition.
 The action of updating the current position in the partition is called an offset commit (just like we have commit operation in a database)

 * Consumer group : Consumers that are part of the same application and therefore performing the same "logical job" can be grouped together as a Kafka consumer group.
 In order for indicating to Kafka consumers that they are part of the same specific group , we must specify the consumer-side setting group.id.
+Consumer groups are used for parallel processing of event messages from the specific topic.

+* Group coordinator :  Group coordinator (which is one of the brokers) helps to distribute the data in the subscribed topics to the consumer group instances evenly.
+The coordinator uses an internal Kafka topic to keep track of group metadata.

 * Broker : A single Kafka server i.e. network of machines (physical or vm) is called a broker.
 Each broker hosts some set of partitions and handles incoming requests to write new events to those partitions or read events from them.
 In simpler words, broker receives messages from producers, assigns offsets to those messages, and writes the messages to storage on disk.
 On the consumer side, it responds to fetch requests for partitions and responds with the messages that have been published.

 * Cluster : Combination of Kafka brokers

 * Replication factor : A replication factor is the number of copies of same data stored over multiple brokers.
 This is similar to Spark, and is done so that even if one broker goes down, we still have backup copies of the data

+* Kafka separates storage from compute.
+Storage is handled by the brokers and compute is mainly handled by consumers or frameworks built on top of consumers (like apache flink, kafka streams)

+* In one consumer group, each partition of a topic will be processed by one consumer only.
+These are the possible scenarios:
+   * `Num consumers > num topic partitions` : Some consumers will be idle
+   * `Num consumers = num topic partitions` : Each consumer can work on one partition
+   * `Num consumers < num topic partitions` : Each consumer can work on multiple partition In any case, there cannot be more than consumer for a single partition.
+Note that consumer should be aware of the number of partitions in a given topic

 * Python libraries that can be used with Kafka include
    * kafka-python